 - Passive Voice: When speaking, use the passive voice.
 This will make you appear more formal.
 However, make sure to choose your words accordingly, depending on how the conversation is going.

 - Modals: Use modals only when necessary.
-Modals implies uncertainty while speaking.
+Modals imply uncertainty while speaking.

-- Articles: Equip yourself with enough understanding on how to use articles and adjectives.
+- Articles: Equip yourself with enough understanding of how to use articles and adjectives.
 This will help you in formulating well-structured sentences.

 - Clauses: Use relative clauses to put more emphasis on whatever it is that you want to express.

 - Phrasal verbs: Use phrasal verbs, idioms, and collocations to appear/sound native and natural.